"Fiscal Year ending June 30? Get monitoring in your next budget... "

 When a network site has a problem and a technician must be dispatched, you will know where the problem occurred.
 You will know what piece of equipment is down.
 You'll know what tools and replacement parts are necessary to restore service.

 - With better technician briefing, your operations will be more efficient.

 This will reduce the number of unproductive trips to remote sites.
 Your technicians will be prepared with correct replacement parts, tools, and appropriate information.

 Budget not large enough for full system deployment?

 This is not an uncommon situation in this age of tightening budgets.
 But, how do you balance the need for proper alarm monitoring within the remainder of your budget?
 How do you address the mandates for better monitoring?

 System deployment within your budget

-First of all by using a DPS alarm master you already have already achieved a substantial budget savings while achieving an amazing level of functionality.
+First of all, by using a DPS alarm master, you have already achieved a substantial budget savings while achieving an amazing level of functionality.
 However, the real issue relates to RTU deployment strategies.
-Many of our clients have adopted a policy which deploys RTU's over several budget cycles.
+Many of our clients have adopted a policy which deploys RTUs over several budget cycles.
 This not only helps with the CAP-X budget, it also puts less strain on the technical / installation resources.

 To receive a price quote or ROI analysis...

 Useful Links: Cost Reduction Through Alarm Monitoring Monitor Small Sites Without Overspending On Excess Alarm Capacity